 Veronica Park - Junior Literary Agent / Marketing Consultant

 Veronica Park is an agent, author, journalist and marketing consultant with more than ten years of experience writing and editing for publication.

 She graduated with a BA in print journalism with an emphasis in linguistics and business marketing from Brigham Young University and went on to expand her writing skills as a broadcast journalist and independent film producer, before running away with her husband to work on cruise ships in the Caribbean as a port lecturer and luxury goods marketing specialist.

-In particular, V loves: Dark, edgy YA/NA that deals with real issues (such as: feminism in any era, racial and/or cultural identity, LGBTQI as a matter-of-fact, niche club memberships, social ethics, etc.), romances that make you laugh out loud and deeply love--or love to hate--some of the characters, gender swapping and/or seriously twisted fairytale retelling.
+In particular, V loves: High concept stories that sneakily illustrate real issues (such as: feminism in any era, racial and/or cultural identity, LGBTQIA as a fact of life, niche club memberships, social ethics, etc.), romances that make you laugh out loud and deeply love--or love to hate--some of the characters, gender swapping and/or seriously twisted fairytale retelling.
 Plotting and pacing are VERY important, but character development is MOST important.

 V's Thoughts on Romance: Preferably, romances should be realistic (none of that "love at first sight" malarkey, or zero-mutual-respect fauxmance.
 Lust at first sight...is realistic, let's be honest.)
 Pro feminist and pro consent, pro gender role swapping.
 Bonus points for princesses rescuing knights--i.e. modern day heroines that inspire teenage girls to be more bada**.